tigellus/Markdown/2. Review on Mechanical Ventilation/08. Settings & Modes of Mechanical Ventilation/Settings & Modes of Mechanical Ventilation.md

 Mechanical ventilation is indicated for patients with respiratory failure who are unable to maintain adequate gas exchange.
 Mechanical ventilators deliver positive pressure using a number of settings within a specified overall mode.

+# ~Question 22
+Mechanical ventilation is:

+[WRONG] Chest compressions performed during cardiopulmonary arrest.
+[WRONG] Use of a heart-lung machine during coronary artery bypass surgery.
+[RIGHT] Use of a machine to breathe for a patient who can’t breathe effectively on his or her own.
+[WRONG] Use of an intra-aortic balloon pump for cardiogenic shock.

 # Mechanical Ventilator Settings
 Mechanical ventilators can be programed to deliver a number of specific settings.
 Keep in mind that not all modes use all of the following settings.
 * FiO2: fraction of inspired oxygen (percentage of oxygen delivered)